emonnelson/InstaRemastered/README.md

 # InstaRemastered
-# Project 3 - *Name of App Here*
+# Project 3 - *Unit 5 Project: Build Instagram from the Ground Up - Part 1*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Instagram app** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **24** hours spent in total